cisagov/ScubaGoggles/baselines/commoncontrols.md

 ## 18. DLP Rules

 Using data loss prevention (DLP), organizations can create and apply rules to control the content that users can share in files outside the organization.
-DLP gives you control over what users can share and prevents unintended exposure of sensitive information.
+DLP helps you control what users can share and helps prevent unintended exposure of sensitive information.

 DLP rules can use predefined content detectors to match PII (e.g., SSN), credentials (e.g., API keys), or specific document types (e.g., source code).
 Custom rules can also be applied based upon regex match or document labels.